|British Sky Tours||

 On board all our aircraft everyone sits beside a large window and our pilots are experts at making sure every passenger has a good view of each site on the ground and plenty of time for taking photos.

-SKY TOURS AIRCRAFT WITH 2016 TOUR PRICES
+SKY TOURS AIRCRAFT AND AIRFIELDS

-With almost twenty years experience behind our team we have learned that flying with a larger aircraft adds a proportionately small cost to the overall price - far outweighed by the comfort bonus.
+With twenty years experience behind our team we have learned that flying with a larger aircraft adds a proportionately small cost to the overall price - far outweighed by the comfort bonus.
 The American company directors in the photo - starting two days of studying D Day for management training - told us that Synergy Aviation's aircraft was the first comfortable ride they'd experienced since their arrival in Europe!

 Your sky guide was just old enough to serve as a young paratrooper and then officer with many who jumped on D Day.